NY Times faces backlash over Wordle changes - NewsBreak

 Some users have complained the puzzles have become increasingly difficult to solve.

 “It kind of takes the fun out of it.
 I don’t know how much longer I’ll play it if the words are getting this much harder.
-Like before, it was kind of like, OK, it’s like a minute to five-minute game,” said Wordle player Taylar Page.Worldle, a new country-guessing game, offers frustrating fun for geography buffs
+Like before, it was kind of like, OK, it’s like a minute to five-minute game,” said Wordle player Taylar Page.Could Wordle have a positive impact on your mental health?

 The Times, which has popular word games such as Spelling Bee and its crossword puzzle, said “at the time it moves to The New York Times, Wordle will be free to play for new and existing players, and no changes will be made to its gameplay.”